Is Online Sports Betting Legal in Washington, DC?

 On December 18th, the DC Council voted 11-2 on in favor of authorizing licensed sports betting and all remains to make it official is a signature from the mayor and a review from Congress.

-Just saying yes to sports betting makes DC special but like we mentioned before, there’s another special reason that sets the district apart.
+Just saying yes to sports betting makes DC special but as we mentioned before, there’s another special reason that sets the district apart.
 So far every state that has legalized sports betting already had land-based casinos.
 It was looked at almost as a prerequisite to offering legal betting.

 Now that DC has done it without any casinos, it opens up the possibility to states that don’t already have a regulated casino industry.